MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models

 \subsection{Ablation Study}

-To verify the effectiveness of the LQ-former module and the multi-task learning strategy, we conduct extensive ablation experiments, as shown in Tables ~\ref{label_4} and ~\ref{label_5}.
+To verify the effectiveness of the LQ-former module and the multi-task learning strategy, we conduct extensive ablation experiments, as shown in Table ~\ref{label_4}.
 The experimental settings include: {\bf{1) w/o Joint}}: Uses the LQ-former module to integrate audio and visual information and fine-tunes the LLMs, without multitask learning. {\bf{2) w/o LQ}}: Excludes the LQ-former module, not integrating audio and visual information, but fine-tunes with joint optimization. {\bf{3) w/o LQ-A}}: Excludes the audio LQ-former module but retains the visual LQ-former module, fine-tuning with joint optimization. {\bf{4) w/o LQ-V}}: Excludes the visual LQ-former module but retains the audio LQ-former module, fine-tuning with joint optimization.

 Experimental results demonstrate that the LQ-former module and the multi-task learning strategy can significantly enhance model performance, and removing either one would result in a performance decline.
-The performance improvement of w/o Joint is due to the pre-trained LQ-former module, which extracts depression-related features from audio and visual data, enhancing the LLM's ability to process cross-modal information.
-The performance improvement of w/o LQ benefits from the mutual promotion between multiple tasks.
-The introduction of a regression prediction task enables the LLMs to generate scores that more closely align with the true values, even in the absence of sufficient prompt samples.
+The LQ-former is capable of extracting depression-related cues from acoustic and visual data, thereby providing the LLMs with more informative cross-modal representations.
+Meanwhile, the joint learning strategy introduces a regression prediction task that enables the LLMs to generate scores more closely aligned with the true values, even when prompt examples are insufficient.
 Additionally, removing either audio or visual data in the LQ-former module also leads to a slight decline in model performance.